 The approach taken is to write component descriptions using conservative semantics, except port and net declarations only require types for those values which are actually used in the description.
-Thus, signal-flow ports only require the type of potential to be specified, whereas conservative ports require types for both values (the potential and flow).
+Thus, signal-flow ports only require the type of either potential or flow to be specified, whereas conservative ports require types for both values (the potential and flow).